ECUST-MMAI/812-research-group/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Academic Leaders
+          - Professor 教授
-          - Doctoral Students
+          - Doctoral Students 博士
-          - Master Students
+          - Master Students 硕士
-          - Grad Students
+          - Graduates Students 毕业生
-          - Administration
       sort_by: Params.enrollment_year
       sort_ascending: true
     design: